The Honors Program.

 Honors students are invited to engage with other honors students in an exclusive online Honors Community.
 Students are encouraged to socialize, share success stories, resources, opportunities, ask questions, network, create study groups, plan meet ups, and more!

-To be eligible for the Honors Program, students must have a minimum 3.5 cumulative GPA and must have completed a minimum of 13.5 college-level quarter credits.
-Developmental courses do not count toward this credit requirement.
+To be eligible for the Honors Program, students must have a minimum 3.5 cumulative GPA, must have completed a minimum of 13.5 college-level quarter credits, and must be free of academic integrity violations.

 Transfer students who meet these eligibility requirements are eligible for the Honors Program after successfully completing one quarter at Strayer and maintaining a 3.5 GPA.
 Please note that GPAs do not "transfer" to Strayer; therefore, you must establish a minimum 3.5 GPA at Strayer.